cvlab-kaist/Seg4Diff/README.md

 ## Introduction
 ![](assets/teaser.png)

 **Seg4Diff** is a systematic framework that analyzes and enhances the emergent semantic grounding capabilities of multi-modal diffusion transformers (MM-DiTs).
 We discover that specific intermediate layers, which we term **semantic grounding expert layers**, naturally produce high-quality zero-shot segmentation masks by aligning text tokens with corresponding image regions.
-Building on this insight, we introduce a lightweight LoRA fine-tuning method, **Mask Alignment (MA)**, to further refine this alignment, simultaneously improving both open-vocabulary segmentation and text-to-image generation quality.
+Building on this insight, we introduce a lightweight LoRA fine-tuning method, **Mask Alignment for Segmentation and Generation (MAGNET)**, to further refine this alignment, simultaneously improving both open-vocabulary segmentation and text-to-image generation quality.

 For further details and visualization results, please check out our [paper]() and our [project page](https://cvlab-kaist.github.io/Seg4Diff).